 These fireplaces are quite cost-effective.
 They are highly affordable, and installation is not costly.
 Electric fireplaces are also easy to maintain.

 These are also cost-effective options that can be easily installed, as well.
 Gas fireplaces are quite efficient and can be pivotal in reducing heating bills.

-Gas can be a favorite pick for many homeowners because of the convenience.
-All it takes to get the home fires burning is to turn the unit on, which can be done with remote control, switch, or a thermostat.
-Gas fireplaces make zone heating excellent cost-saving options.
+Gas can be a favorite pick for many homeowners because of its convenience.
+All it takes to get the home fires burning is to turn the unit on, which can be done with remote control, switch, or thermostat.
+Gas fireplaces make zone heating an excellent cost-saving option.
 These fireplaces provide convective, radiant, clean, and efficient heat.

 These are not as popular when compared to electric and gas fireplaces, but they do have some benefits to offer.

-These are the traditional fireplaces that first come to mind whenever one thinks about a fireplace.
+These are the traditional fireplaces that first come to mind whenever you think about a fireplace.
 As it is obvious, wood is burned to create heat in this type of fireplace.
 The thing that goes against this type of fireplace is that it is quite costly and requires quite a bit of maintenance as well (chimney maintenance and chopping/storing/hauling of wood).

 However, despite this, they have a cozy, rustic look to them that people love.
 You get various options in terms of style in these fireplaces.
 Keep in mind that a pipe is required for venting out smoke in these.

 Mounting options for fireplaces

 Once you have decided on the fuel type you want, you can move on to determining the mounting option that works for you.
 Keep in mind that all mounting options do not work with all fuel types.